LLNL/sundials/doc/arkode/guide/source/Butcher.rst

 Accessible via the string ``"ARKODE_ESDIRK547L2SA2_7_4_5"`` to :c:func:`ARKStepSetTableName` or :c:func:`ARKodeButcherTable_LoadDIRKByName`.
-This is the ESDIRK5(4)7L[2]SA2 method from :cite:p:`KenCarp:19b`.
+This is the default 5th order implicit method and the ESDIRK5(4)7L[2]SA2 method from :cite:p:`KenCarp:19b`.
 Both the method and embedding are A- and L-stable.

 .. figure:: /figs/arkode/stab_region_33.png
    :scale: 50 %